Only VAT-registered businesses can issue VAT invoices and you must:

 If you use the Cash Accounting Scheme you have to stamp an invoice with the amount of cash paid and the date.

-Usually VAT invoices must be sent within 30 days of the date of supply or the date of payment (if you’re paid in advance).
+Usually VAT invoices must be issued within 30 days of the date of supply or the date of payment (if you’re paid in advance).

-You don’t have to show all amounts on your invoices in sterling.
-But if there’s any VAT due you must show this in sterling.
+You do not have to show all amounts on your invoices in sterling.
+If you issue VAT invoices in a foreign currency or language, you must:

 To convert to sterling you can: